-8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Test 0.00% 25.00% Partial Test 1.
-Compulsory activity that can be retaken.
-To be carried out within the planned dates of the final exam call.
-Test 0.00% 25.00% Partial Test 2.
-Compulsory activity that can be retaken.
-To be carried out within the planned dates of the final exam call.
-Test 25.00% 0.00% Partial Test 1.
-Compulsory activity that can be retaken (rescheduling).
-To be carried out at the end of the first half of the teaching period.
-Test 25.00% 0.00% Partial Test 2.
-Compulsory activity that can be retaken.
-To be carried out within the planned dates of the final exam call.
-The Partial Test 1 retake will be performed at this date.
-Laboratory sessions 25.00% 25.00% Compulsory activity that can be retaken.
+8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Final test 50.00% 50.00% Compulsory activity that can be retaken (rescheduling) to be carried out within the planned exam dates of the final exam call (convocatoria ordinaria) Laboratory sessions 25.00% 125.00% Compulsory activity that can be retaken.
 It will be assesed by tests or projects.
-Projects 15.00% 15.00% Non-compulsory activity that can be retaken.
+Projects 15.00% 115 00% Non-compulsory activity that can be retaken.
 Elaboration of projects.
-Other methods of assessment 10.00% 10.00% Non-compulsory activity that can be retaken.
-Participation in forums and online training activities will be valued
+Other methods of assessment 10.00% 110 00% Non-compulsory activity that can be retaken.
+Participation in forums and online training activities will be valued Total: 100.00% 100.00%

 According to art.
-4 of the UCLM Student Evaluation Regulations, it in use the provided to students who cannot regularly attend face-to-face training activities the passing of the subject, having the right (art.
+4 of the UCLM Student Evaluation Regulations, it must be provided to students who cannot regularly attend face-to-face training activities the passing of the subject, having the right (art.
 12.2) to be globally graded, in 2 annual calls per subject, an ordinary and an extraordinary one (evaluating 100% of the competences).